 San Isidro proved to be an interesting choice for investigating new technologies for renewable power generation.
 Known as the waterfall capital of Northern Samar, it contains a vast number of river channels extending from the mountains to the oceans.
 What it doesn’t have are roads to bring power to the rural communities in the town through conventional means.
 Running a line from the nearest connection to the conventional power grid can be expensive and hard to maintain.
 And with rain and overcast skies more common, solar panel options are not always the best way to provide off grid power.

-With these ideas in mind, Climate Survival Solutions, Inc.’s Philippine team chose to deploy something very different than is commonly used in these environments.
+With these ideas in mind, Climate Survival Solutions Philippines team chose to deploy something very different than is commonly used in these environments.
 What they did was to design a lightweight but still rugged waterwheel-based hydroelectric turbine, which could be lowered into one of the many river channels in the San Isidro area.
 The rotation of the waterwheel would generate electrical power, which could then be relayed either to a battery backup system or routed more directly to where it was immediately needed.

 The prototype solution the team “rolled out” was designed to deliver 1 kilowatt of power under normal water flow conditions on a stable basis.
 As with any reliable engineering design, the process of creating this system involved rigorous calculations and testing.
 With the help of locals to construct and set up the final version of the system, the CSS team was able to install it and demonstrate it produced the 1 kW of electricity as designed.

 Though that 1 kilowatt of electrical power might seem small, it is more than enough to power the needs of typical small homeowners living alongside the San Isidro riverbank.
+Combined with sufficient battery storage capacity, that 1kw can support household appliances that draw far more for limited periods.